linode/docs/docs/tools-reference/custom-kernels-distros/running-a-custom-linux-distro-on-a-linode-vps.md

 Migrating the Virtual Machine to Your Linode
 --------------------------------------------

-Above, you installed a custom Linux distribution to a local virtual machine and prepared it for transfer to a Linode.
-Next, the destination Linode has to be configured for transfer through the Linode Manager web-interface, and then through Finnix.
+You've just completed the steps to create a virtual machine and prepared it to be transferred to your Linode.
+The steps below will walk you through configuring a Linode for your custom image.
 In this how-to, we will start with a new Linode.
 However, the information provided can be applied to existing Linodes by adding new disk images.

-###Linode Preparation for Migration in the Linode Manager
+###Setting up your Configuration Profile
-The below steps cover the destination Linode creation and configuration for the reception of a custom distro disk image.
-While this section covers the steps necessary through the Linode manager, the next section covers the steps necessary while logged into the Linode through Finnix.
-Let's start:
+We will start by configuring the Linode to boot your custom image.

 1. Log in to the Linode Manager.

 2. From the **Linodes** tab, select the **Add a Linode** option, which is located to the right of the page under your list of Linodes.